-- o For a high display resolution, a video of high bitrate/resolution is sent if the users application buffering level and the global network bandwidth conditions are sufficient and the battery level is sufficient. - o If the battery level degrades during the session even if the users application buffering level remains sufficient, then the video is continued to be streamed in lesser bitrate/resolution to save battery and prevent video session interruption due to battery failure (keeping a threshold on the quality based on the remaining resources).
-In this case, lesser resources can be allocated for cellular users to match the bandwidth required for the low bitrate video - o If the battery level is fine but the users application buffering level and global network bandwidth conditions degrades, the video switches to lower bitrate (following the ordinary adaptive streaming approach), which in turns save in the battery level. - o For small size display, the transmission errors are less observed by the user especially if the user is mobile and is in a noisy environment and so video can be displayed with lesser quality (bitrate) to save battery resources and network resources even if the buffering level and global network bandwidth conditions are not poor.
-This is much useful for content categories as news and non-live content, in which transmission errors have lesser impact on the users perception. - o If the user is in a bright/sunny environment and the battery level is not high, content can be sent with higher brightness but with lower bitrate to compensate the power consumed from content brightness. - o If the user is in a dimly environment, no matter of the battery level and the global network bandwidth, the user can receive content with lower brightness.
-This has a dual benefit: allowing better perceived quality for the user and saving in battery resources. - o Users can receive content including targeted advertisement for regional services according to each user location, mobility status and battery level suitability.
-This saves network bandwidth and devices resources (mainly battery resources) happening from the reception of bigger traffic volume if each user receives all the advertisements.
+- o For a high display resolution, a video of high bitrate/resolution is sent if the users application buffering level and the global network bandwidth conditions are sufficient and the battery level is sufficient. - If the battery level degrades during the session even if the users 0 application buffering level remains sufficient, then the video is continued to be streamed in lesser bitrate/resolution to save battery and prevent video session interruption due to battery failure (keeping a threshold on the quality based on the remaining resources).
+In this case, lesser resources can be allocated for cellular users to match the bandwidth required for the low bitrate video. - If the battery level is fine but the users application buffering 0 level and global network bandwidth conditions degrades, the video switches to lower bitrate (following the ordinary adaptive streaming approach), which in turns save in the battery level. - For small size display, the transmission errors are less observed 0 by the user especially if the user is mobile and is in a noisy environment and so video can be displayed with lesser quality (bitrate) to save battery resources and network resources even if the buffering level and global network bandwidth conditions are not poor.
+This is much useful for content categories as news and non-live content, in which transmission errors have lesser impact on the users perception.